oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/develop-adapter/develop-adapter.md

 ***schemas section***: The VS Code extension for Rapid Adapter Builder generates schemas for requests and responses when you convert a Postman collection to an adapter definition document.
 This information appears in the schemas section of the document.
 You can update this information as needed for your requirements.

 The JSON schemas define the structure of the input and output payloads.
 Schemas can reference other definitions in the adapter definition document.
 Generally, you don't need to update the schemas.
 However, if necessary, you can edit the schemas to:
-- Remove certain fields that may not be necessary for your adapter.
+- Remove or add certain fields that are required for your adapter.
 - Remove nesting and have a flat list.
 - Change the response format.
 For example, an API may return a time stamp as a UNIX epoch.
 You can transform the value into a human-readable format by editing the schema.